-- 1. All reports for effluent characterization or compliance monitoring shall be submitted in accordance with the most recent version of Department of Ecology Publication # WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria in regards to format and content.
+1. All reports for effluent characterization or compliance monitoring shall be submitted in accordance with the most recent version of Department of Ecology Publication # WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria, in regards to format and content.
 Reports shall contain bench sheets and reference toxicant results for test methods.
-If the lab provides the toxicity test data on floppy disk for electronic entry into the Department's database, then the Permittee shall send the disk to the Department along with the test report, bench sheets, and reference toxicant results. - 2.
-Testing shall be conducted on flow weighted composite effluent samples or grab samples, or in accordance with the Permittee's approved sampling and monitoring report.
+If the lab provides the toxicity test data on floppy disk for electronic entry into the Department's database, then the Permittee shall send the disk to the Department along with the test report, bench sheets, and reference toxicant results.
+The final report shall be sent to the Department on January 31, 2008.

+- 2. Testing shall be conducted on flow weighted composite effluent samples or grab samples, or in accordance with the Permittee's approved Sampling and Monitoring Report and as prescribed in the permit Section S1 above.

 Composite samples taken for toxicity testing shall be cooled to 4° C while being collected and shall be sent to the lab immediately upon completion.
 Grab samples must be shipped on ice to the lab immediately upon collection.
 If a grab sample is received at the testing lab within one (1) hour after collection, it must have a temperature below 20° C at receipt.
 If a grab sample is received at the testing lab within four (4) hours after collection, it must be below 12° C at receipt.
-All other samples must be below 8° C at receipt.
+All other grab samples must be below 8° C at receipt.
 The lab shall begin the toxicity testing as soon as possible but no later than 36 hours after sampling ended.
-The lab shall store all samples at 4° C in the dark from receipt until completion of the test.

-- 3. All samples and test solutions for toxicity testing shall have water quality measurements as specified in Department of Ecology Publication #WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria or most recent version thereof. - 4.
+The lab shall store all samples at 4° C in the dark from receipt until completion of the test. - 3.
+All samples and test solutions for toxicity testing shall have water quality measurements as specified in Department of Ecology Publication #WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria, or most recent version thereof. - 4.
 All toxicity tests shall meet quality assurance criteria and test conditions in the most recent versions of the EPA manual listed in Subsection A of this condition and the Department of Ecology Publication #WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria.
 If test results are determined to be invalid or anomalous by the Department, testing shall be repeated with freshly collected effluent. - 5.
 Control water and dilution water shall be laboratory water meeting the requirements of the EPA manual listed in Subsection A of this condition or pristine natural water of sufficient quality for good control performance. - 6.
 The whole effluent toxicity tests shall be run on an unmodified sample of final effluent. - 7.
 The Permittee may choose to conduct a full dilution series test during compliance monitoring in order to determine dose response.
 In this case, the series must have a minimum of five effluent concentrations and a control.
 The series of concentrations must include the ACEC. - 8.
 All whole effluent toxicity tests, effluent screening tests, and rapid screening tests that involve hypothesis testing and do not comply with the acute statistical power standard of 29% as defined in WAC 173-205-020 must be repeated on a fresh sample with an increased number of replicates to increase the power.